kitstokes/digi-proc/content/0-scanning.md

 1. Ensure that hands are clean and dry before handling any materials.
 2. Wear cotton gloves when necessary (ask CDIL staff if unsure).
 3. Handle items with extreme care.
-4. Give you full attention to the scanning process.
+4. Give your full attention to the scanning process.
 {% endcapture %}
 {% include card.html text=text header="Before You Scan" %}